allisonsnipes/ucbproject2/README.md

 * Using Bootstrap
 1. Navbar
 2. Main Section - for forms
-3. Aside Section - to display photos
+3. Aside Section - to display stats of who was found, who was reported, who is still missing.
 4. Input textbox for information

 ## Technology Used